 To this end, I’d like to draw your attention to another Kickstarter campaign to create a 100-word illustrated children’s dictionary in the endangered languages of the Chittagong Hills Tracts of Bangladesh.
 The goal is relatively modest (10,000 USD), and the funds will go toward the design, illustration, and publication of a dictionary of one hundred basic, important words in four indigenous languages (Mro, Marma, Chakma, Tripura) as well as the official national language of Bangladesh (Bangla) and English.

-I’ll let Tim Brooks (creator of the Endangered Alphabets and related campaigns) tell the basic story:
+I’ll let Tim Brookes (creator of the Endangered Alphabets and related campaigns) tell the basic story: